Tiny Weekends

 🚻 Bathrooms

 Restrooms inside the zoo near the center of the path.
-Additional restrooms at the Boundless Playground.

 🚼 Changing Tables

-Available in the zoo restrooms and at the Boundless Playground restrooms.
+Available in the zoo restrooms.

 ⛱️ Shade

 Good shade throughout — the zoo is set along the Brandywine Creek with mature trees.
-The playground has shade structures but the main play areas are exposed.

 Food & Snacks